EthanPeters96/CatchTheBall/README.md

 ### Jest Testing

-I have written a testing script using jest, all the tests pass
+I have written a testing script using jest, the test pass

 ![Jest](/assets/images/screenshots/jest.png)